Title: Hanging by a Thread

 "You've really done it this time, Potter."

-It had been about twenty-four hours before Harry's guest emerged from the upstairs.
-Harry was just making himself something of a late lunch – sleeping on the couch hadn't been the most comfortable idea, and after a childhood under the stairs and the last year camping out, it was nothing to complain about, but he'd still ended up sleeping in a bit later than he was used to – when he heard one of the stairs creak.
+It was about twenty-four hours before Harry's guest emerged from the upstairs.
+Harry was just making himself something of a late lunch – sleeping on the couch hadn't been the most comfortable idea, and he'd ended up sleeping in a bit later than he was used to – when he heard one of the stairs he kept meaning to fix creak.
 A few moments later, the man poked his head into the kitchen.
 "Hullo," he said.

 "Good afternoon," Harry said cheerfully, already tossing another couple slices of bread into the toaster and pulling out some more sandwich makings for his guest.
 "Feeling any better?" he asked, glancing over to check.